consensus-ai/sentient-nodejs-bindings/README.md

 Just make sure not to commit this change as it will break for other users and in CI.

+You must run `npm install` before using this library.

 ## Example Usage

 ```js